blake-gilmore/Slackbot-With-Google-Workspace/README.md

 ## Features

-- **Request Validation:** Before performing any functinos, the application will verify each incoming Slack request using Slack's X-Slack_Signature and compares to a SHA-256 hash created through the application using the applications global secret.
+- **Request Validation:** Before performing any functions, the application will verify each incoming Slack request using Slack's X-Slack_Signature and compares to a SHA-256 hash created through the application using the applications global secret.

 - **Onboarding Interns:** The main functionality of this SlackBot is to simplify the onboarding of interns.
 As an admin, I can call the bot through Slack using the command '/onboard-interns'.